learn-co-curriculum/dsc-statistical-power-lab/README.md

 ```

-We can also plot calculated power against sample size to visually inspect the effect of increasing sample size.
+You can also plot the calculated power against sample size to visually inspect the effect of increasing sample size.

 ```python